yast/yast.github.io/_posts/2022-02-23-yast-development-start-2022.md

 ## Progress on D-Installer {#dinstaller}

-As you all know from our previous blog post mentioned above, we are also working in a side project codenamed D-Installer, as our main YaST duties permit.
+As you all know from our previous blog post mentioned above, we are also working on a side project codenamed D-Installer, as our main YaST duties permit.
 We want to turn our initial proof of concept into something that you can actually try, so the team is working on a few topics at the same time.